gunjansirohi/Graduate-Verification/README.md

-# 🎓Web-Based Graduate Document Credentials Verification System for Bonga University
+# 🎓Web-Based Graduate Document Credentials Verification System for GLA University

 A full-stack **web-based graduate verification system with national ID verification** built with the MERN stack.
 This system allows external users (employers, institutions) to verify the authenticity of graduate certificates,